Miami & West Palm Beach

 Sun protection and a hat

-South Florida sun is intense year-round; at Doral's wide-open Blue Monster layout, there is minimal tree cover on most holes.
+South Florida sun is intense year-round; At Doral's wide-open Blue Monster layout, there is minimal tree cover on most holes.

 Short-sleeve moisture-wicking shirts